Leaving The Scene of an Accident: Four Things You Should Know

 Often, leaving the scene of an accident is referred to as a “hit-and-run,” in which one driver, typically the at-fault party, flees the accident without providing sufficient information on the crash or providing help.
 See four things below that you should know about hit-and-runs and leaving the scene.

 What Florida law says about hit-and-runs

 In the state of Florida, leaving the scene of an accident is regarded as a criminal traffic offense.
-In order to convict a driver of a hit-and-run, there are two elements that the prosecutor must prove.
-The first is that an accident or crash occurred, and it must have involved another person’s property which could be another vehicle, structure or building.
-The second part is that the driver left the scene of the accident without providing their information, including name, address, registration, driver’s license and any applicable insurance to the owner of the damaged property.
+To convict a driver of a hit-and-run, there are two elements that the prosecutor must prove.
+The first is that an accident or crash occurred, and it must have involved another person’s property, which could be another vehicle, structure, or building.
+The second part is that the driver left the scene of the accident without providing their information, including name, address, registration, driver’s license, and any applicable insurance to the owner of the damaged property.
 If the owner of the damaged property is not available at the scene, then the duty to report the crash falls on the nearest law enforcement agency.

 Consequences of leaving the scene

 In cases where there is only property damage, the charge of a hit-and-run is punishable as a second-degree misdemeanor, for which the maximum penalty is 60 days in jail, a $500 fine, and/or six months of supervised probation.
 A conviction for this charge also carries six points on the driving record for the defendant.
 In cases where there is an injury, the crime is a third-degree felony, which is punishable by up to five years in prison, a $5,000 fine and/or five years of probation.
 In the extreme and unfortunate cases where there is a death, the crime is a first-degree felony with a minimum jail sentence of 21 months and a maximum sentence of 30 years, a $10,000 fine, and/or 30 years of probation.